 - Contact a Creditor Harassment Attorney: If your letter failed to put an end to the creditor bullying, it is time to contact a West Palm Beach creditor harassment lawyer.
 A knowledgeable attorney can help you raise legal claims under the FDCPA.
 If you win, not only will the harassment stop, but chances are that your debt will be forgiven as well.

 - File for Bankruptcy: If all else fails, and if you do not win your case, you can always file for bankruptcy.
 However, this route should only be taken if you truly cannot repay the debt, and if the debt is interfering with your ability to finance your most basic necessities.

 The experienced attorneys at The Port Law Firm will go over all of your options with you and help you determine the one that is best for your particular situation.

 Work With a Compassionate West Palm Beach Debt Lawyer

 We understand that debt can be overwhelming and frightening, and it can be even more so when creditors start to harass you.
 Additionally, our attorneys know that despite doing the best that you can do, financial hardships do arise.
 Constant calls and threats are the last thing you need.
 If you are tired of receiving phone calls at odd hours of the night, being told that you will lose your belongings, or being threatened with lawsuits, reach out to The Port Law Firm to schedule a free consultation in which we can discuss your options.
-Call 561-721-1212 in West Palm Beach or 772-323-2320 in Port Saint Lucie for a free consultation with a caring and knowledgeable Florida debt lawyer.
+Schedule your free consultation today.